Greg's Political Adventure Started Here

 I have also been a City Manager, where I managed the operations and direction of all city functions and departments to include but not limited to roads, water & waste water, parks, animal control, police and fire departments.
 I also developed public financial projections and forecasts to create integrated public revenue and financial budgets.

 I hold a Bachelors of Science in Business Administration, a Masters of Public Administration, all but dissertation on my Ph.D. in Public Policy and Administration.
-I have also completed graduate-level courseware from Massachusetts Institute of Technology (MIT) in Finance, Energy Economics, Econometrics, Public Economics, and Construction Management.
+I have also completed graduate-level courseware from Massachusetts Institute of Technology (MIT) in Public Finance, Public Economics, and Construction Management.
 In 2009, I was inducted into Pi Alpha Alpha, National Honors Society for Public Administration.
 I am the author of the book "Global Warming…Really?" a critical look at the myth and liberal hysteria surrounding climate change, and the book "Conservative Essays for the Modern Era," foreword By LTC Allen B. West, (USA, Ret.), a collection of five essays exploring several of the latest issues (identity politics, democratic socialism, gun control, Islam) to reveal the liberal hypocrisy and blatant disregard for basic science and facts.